UmSenhorQualquer/pyforms-gui/docs/source/getting-started/first-app.rst

         * :class:`pyforms_gui.controls.control_base.ControlBase`

-Here it is shown how to create the first pyforms app for a django project.
+Here it is shown how to create the first pyforms app.

 Create the first app